catarak/web-audio-sequencer/README.md

 * [Virtual Synth Pad Tutorial](http://www.sitepoint.com/html5-web-audio-api-tutorial-building-virtual-synth-pad/) - A great starter tutorial, with a few issues
 * [Audio Scheduling](http://www.html5rocks.com/en/tutorials/audio/scheduling/) - An important read on why you need to synchronize to the Web Audio API clock
 * [Free Sound](http://www.freesound.org/) - The best place to get free sounds

-Due to the need to persist samples, and have associations between Kits, Samples, and so on, I just realized this work work well as a Rails app.